-The definition of the added-mass coefficients is the same as shown in Section 3.2.
+The definition of the added-mass and damping coefficients is the same as shown in Section 3.2.
+Except as noted below, the damping coefficients are equal to zero in these limits.
 All other force coefficients are zero in these limits, with the exception of the heave exciting force and horizontal exciting moments, which tend to nonzero hydrostatic limits at zero frequency.